Find Grad Schools

 6 Yearly Graduations

 Catholic Theological Union at Chicago is the 11th most popular school in the nation for students seeking a doctor's degree in pastoral counseling.
 Each year, around 200 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to pastoral counseling majors at Catholic Theological Union.
+During the most recent year for which we have data, 6 people received their doctor's degree in pastoral counseling from Catholic Theological Union.
+Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.

 6 Yearly Graduations

 The 11th most popular school in the country for pastoral counseling majors who are seeking their doctor's degree is Charlotte Christian College and Theological Seminary.
-The average in-state tuition for full-time undergraduates is $10,650 per year, while in-state graduate students, on average, pay $8,370 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to pastoral counseling majors at CCCTS.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+Each year, around 100 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,970 per year, while in-state graduate students, on average, pay $8,622 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in pastoral counseling from CCCTS.
+Of these students, 75% were women and 75% were members of underrepresented racial-ethnic groups.

 #13